azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab2-sourcesOfResources.md

 1. We will then use the semi-hidden ARM template editor in the portal
 1. Finally we will leverage some of the IP on the Azure quickstart templates on GitHub

+But before we start moving through those areas, let's take a few moments to look at the wealth of functions that are available to the ARM templates.

+## ARM Template Functions

+The documentation for the ARM template functions is one of those areas that you will visit often, and the short url **https://aka.ms/armfunc** will take you straight there.

+We'll now step through some of the functions available to ARM templates, and how they can be used.
+This will not cover all of them, as the [documentation](https://aka.ms/armfunctions) for the templates is pretty good, so if you need to understand something trivial like how to trim a string with whitespace then dive in to that area and dig out the information.

+The functions are split into seven groups:
+1. **[Array and object](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-functions-array)**: used to manipulate or test JSON arrays and objects
+1. **[Comparison](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-functions-comparison)**: which are a group of test operators used by the **condition** function
+1. **[Deployment](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-functions-deployment)**: which covers those related to the deployment job, e.g. the parameters and variables functions
+1. **[Logical](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-functions-logical)**: which are a group used in logical expressions, such as _if_,  _and_ and _or_, or converting strings to booleans
+1. **[Numerical](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-functions-numeric)**: the group providing integer and floating point arithmetic operators
+1. **[Resource](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-functions-resource)**: a very useful set for working with Azure Resource Manager constructs, such as info and IDs for the subscription, resource group, resources and providers, plus keys of resources, and references to a resources current state
+1. **[Strings](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-functions-string)**: and the final set provides a large set of functions to manipulate and test strings

+Browse through the section to understand the breadth of functions available.

+Another way of thinking about functions is to split them into those used to:
+* get
+* manipulate
+* test

+You will see many of these functions used by some of the more complex templates that we will come across as we continue to work through the labs.

 ## Exporting templates from the portal

+We'll now look at different places to source templates and we'll start with exporting templates directly out of the Azure portal itself.
+There are a couple of ways of doing this:
+1. viewing the _automation options_ prior to resource deployment
+1. creating a full export of a whole resource group

-This is a good lab to talk about API versions and the reference documentation.
+Both have their benefits and limitations and the labs will hopefully illustrate this.
+This is also a good lab to talk about API versions and to start utilising the reference documentation.

-We'll see that the snippets are outdated and missing certain new capabilities.
+We'll see that the snippets we've been using can be a little  outdated and missing certain new capabilities.
 We will use the export to get a more up to date version, and in combination with the reference material we will then update the template to create the parameterisation options that we want for our standardised deployment.

+We'll then show how you can use the full resource group export to compare before and after template definitions to capture manual changes to a resource and then represent that in your template.
+The template reference documentation does not often provide examples of the expected property values, so this can be a useful tool.

 ### Comparing snippets against the reference documentation